Daniele De Vivo

 Daniele De Vivo (born 18 January 2003) is an Italian karateka.
 He won the silver medal in the men's 75 kg event at the 2023 European Games held in Poland.
 He also won the silver medal in the men's 75 kg event at the European Karate Championships held in Zadar, Croatia.
-De Vivo is also a two-time gold medalist in the men's team kumite event at the European Karate Championships.
+De Vivo is also a three-time gold medalist in the men's team kumite event at the European Karate Championships.